CDLMarkus/QuantyFey/tutorial/tutorial.md

     - `1/y force 0`: Weight = 1 / PeakArea and goes through 0|0
     - `None`: No weighting applied.
       > **Note**:
-      > Values with PeakArea = 0 will automatically hava a weight of 0 and will not be included in the regression.
+      > Values with PeakArea = 0 will automatically hava a weight of 0.
 - **Quantitation Method**: Selects the quantification approach:
-    - `IS Correction`: One calibration function over all calibration blocks using IS ratios
+    - `IS Correction`: One regression over all calibration blocks using IS ratios
-    - `Drift Correction`: One calibration function over all calibration blocks using drift corrected peak areas.
+    - `Drift Correction`: One regression over all calibration blocks using drift corrected peak areas.
-    - `Custom Bracketing`: Individual calibration function assigned to each sample block.
+    - `Custom Bracketing`: Individual regressions over the respective calibration data assigned to each block.
-    - `Weighted Bracketing`: Individual calibration function for all injection weighted according to the position in the sequence.
+    - `Weighted Bracketing`: Individual regressions for each injection weighted according to the position in the sequence.
-    - `Default Bracketing`: One regression function over all calibration blocks.
+    - `Default Bracketing`: One regression over all calibration blocks.
 - **Show Samples**: Toggles sample visibility in plots.

 ##### Bracketing specific settings
-(Visible only if Custom or Weighted Bracketing is selected as the quantitation method)
+(Visible only if **Custom Bracketing** or **Weighted Bracketing** is selected as the quantitation method)
 - **Block to Visualize**: Select which classification block to display in the plot.
-   **Note**: in Weighted Bracketing, each sample is treated as its own block.
+  > **Note**: in Weighted Bracketing, each sample is treated as its own block.
 - **Apply Cal Levels to All**: Apply the currently selected calibration level settings to **all blocks**.
   > **Note**: If a calibration level has been removed in one block, this action will remove that level across all blocks.
 - **Apply LLOQ to All**: Applies the defined LLOQ settings to all blocks.